 We guarantee that if applied properly our Iron on labels will do this - and we continue to regularly test our material to make sure it does.
-Our machines and our material are specifically designed for making iron on labels for clothing.
+Our material is specifically manufactured for making long lasting iron on labels for clothing.

 Here is a quick guide on how to make sure your iron on labels stay on.

 1. Iron your label as per the included instructions with your packet.
-(Delicate fabrics - see BELOW)
+(Delicate fabrics - see BELOW.
+Use baking paper)